 Most Kansas casinos are fairly spread out and not that easy to get to for everyone.
 With that in mind, and with neighboring states upping the ante with land-based casinos and online legislation of their own, you'd think that the government would be interested in exploring legal online gambling.
 Kansas residents, however, should note that this isn't the case.
 The government doesn't seem to have much of an interest in regulating online gambling.
 If they did, they'd likely run the online casino as opposed to licensing out online gaming to private enterprise.

-But even without state intervention into online gambling in Kansas, residents have lots of options in the thousands of online casinos and poker sites that are open to Americans.
+But even without state intervention into online gambling in Kansas, residents have lots of options in the thousands of online casinos and poker sites that are open to Americans playing from Olathe and all over Kansas.
 And a 2012 Department of Justice ruling clarified that playing at an online casino doesn't violate federal law.

 The Future of Kansas Casino Gambling

 Gamblers based in Kansas have no shortage of gambling options.
 And the history of Kansas gambling legislation means that the government could be successful at expanding online gambling in Kansas if they choose to.
 But even without legislation, Kansas is pretty free when it comes to Internet Kansas casinos and land-based gambling in general.

 Gambler's Note: Kansas casino laws are always changing.
 The information on this page is for informational purposes only.
 Always consult Kansas state law and local regulations before playing at a Kansas online gambling site.

 Kansas Department for Aging and Disability Resources/Problem GamblingYou will find a plethora of information on this site that should be able to guide you in the right direction, if you know someone who is caught up in out-of-control gambling problems.

 Kansas Responsible Gambling AllianceTreatment with no out-of-pocket expense is available to Kansas residents, as well as a voluntary casino self-exclusion program.